jllllll/exllamav2/README.md

 This fork of exllamav2 implements the minimum necessary changes to allow for pre-compiling the CUDA kernels.
 Support for JIT compiling is still maintained and can be opted into during install by setting the `EXLLAMA_NOCOMPILE` env var.

+> [!NOTE]
+> This fork has been merged into the [main exllamav2 repo](https://github.com/turboderp/exllamav2) and wheels are available in [releases](https://github.com/turboderp/exllamav2/releases/latest).

 ----
 # ExLlamaV2